Cultural outings organised by the association in 2024

 The musical gardens and the Trianon estate.

-Take a stroll from the château to the Grand Canal, through the formal gardens of the Château de Versailles.
-From ponds to groves, baroque music (Lully, Rameau, Charpentier...) will be the order of the day.
+A self-guided walk from the palace to the Grand Canal, through the heart of the French formal gardens of the Palace of Versailles.
+From pond to grove, Baroque music (Lully, Rameau, Charpentier…) will be on the programme.

-▪▪▪ Know-how and memory of working life
+▪▪▪ Craftsmanship and the memory of working-class life

 Thursday 21 March 2024